bigskysoftware/htmx/www/content/essays/mvc.md

 Django has a variation on the idea called [MVT](https://www.askpython.com/django/django-mvt-architecture).

-This strong support for MVC is one reason why these frameworks pair very well with htmx.
+This strong support for MVC is one reason why these frameworks pair very well with htmx and those communities are excited about it.

 And, while the examples above are obviously biased towards [Object-Oriented](https://www.azquotes.com/picture-quotes/quote-object-oriented-programming-is-an-exceptionally-bad-idea-which-could-only-have-originated-edsger-dijkstra-7-85-25.jpg) programming, the same ideas can be applied in a functional context as well.